databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 Oh good.
 You can check the rest if you want, but if tells you that 30 were updated then all should be well!

 ## Working with arrays
-You might have noticed that both of the collections' documents now have an array field - the documents in 'modules' have a 'teaching_staff' array, and the documents in 'students' have a 'modules' array.
+You might have noticed that both of the collections' documents now have an array (list) field - the documents in 'modules' have a 'teaching_staff' array, and the documents in 'students' have a 'modules' array.

 <img src="mongo/mungo9.PNG" class="aws left">